josecanciani/jscore/README.md

 ### Children life cycle: add and remove

-We already saw how to append a child, but there's another method called `appendBefore` that follows the native `insertBefore` method and allows to add an element before another.
+We already saw how to append a child, but there's another method called `appendBefore` that follows the native `insertBefore` browser method and allows to add an element before another.

-Both methods supports multiple child in the parameter, you can just add several in one command: `this.append(this.getDomNode(), child1, child2, ..., childN)`.
+Both methods supports multiple children in the parameter, you can just add several in one command: `this.append(this.getDomNode(), child1, child2, ..., childN)`.

 You may also notice that the append methods receive a DomElement, which will usually be the main dom element of our object (the one created by the `createDomNode` method).
-You can specify any other element (see Element Selector), but usually, you will use the `setChildParent` method to specify it.
+You can specify any other element (see `Element` selector methods bellow), but usually you will just use the `setChildParent` method to specify it.

 Removing a child is as simple as calling it's `uninit` method.

-Let's modify our app to "toogle" our button between the two table cells:
+Let's use our previous HTML Table example and this time we will "toogle" our button between the two table cells:

 ```javascript
     beforeRender() {